What are your chances of acceptance?

 10. What subject is your favorite in school?

 This is another question where you want to show your personality more than just listing off random facts about yourself.
-You should choose a subject that relates to the scholarship or one you are passionate about.
-You can mention how this subject makes you excited, why it’s important for you to study, etc. Your answer demonstrates your interest in learning and in taking your education further.
+You should choose a subject that relates to the scholarship and/or one you are passionate about.
+You can mention how this subject makes you excited, why it’s important for you to study it, etc. Your answer demonstrates your interest in learning and in taking your education further.

-Example: My favorite subject is history because I find it interesting to study how people interacted with one another throughout the course of time.
-It’s refreshing seeing all of the different perspectives of different cultures and studying significant historical figures.
-Each answer shapes how we see our world today, so I know that my studies in this subject will help me shape my views on society as well.
+Example: My favorite subject is history because I find it interesting to study how people interacted with one another over time.
+It’s refreshing seeing different perspectives of different cultures and studying significant historical figures.
 I hope to one day become a lawyer, and I know that studying history will give me the perspective, research experience, and writing skills needed to succeed.

 11. What is your dream job?

 Example: My dream job is to work in the media industry as a producer or editor.
-I am passionate about sharing people’s stories and would love to brainstorm ways that we could create more awareness through our reporting.
-This career would allow me to use my creativity while still being able to positively influence others.
+I am passionate about sharing people’s stories and would love to brainstorm ways that we could create more awareness through reporting.
+This career would allow me to use my creativity to positively influence others.

 12. What is a meaningful experience or class you’ve had in school?

-This question is similar to asking you about your favorite book, but a bit more advanced.
-They want you to show them how the coursework has shaped your interests and shown you new perspectives on certain topics.
+This is a more advanced version of the question asking you about your favorite subject.
+Its intent is to learn how coursework has shaped your interests and shown you new perspectives on certain topics.

 13. Who do you look up to?
 Who is your role model?

-The expectation of this question is to see which qualities you admire, and potentially who has shaped your interests or helped you become who you are today.
-This could be a public figure, teacher, mentor, family member, friend–really anyone.
-Your answer should demonstrate your values and should align with the values of the scholarship.
+The expectation of this question is to see which qualities you admire, what inspires you, and who has shaped your interests or helped you become who you are today.
+This could be a public figure, teacher, mentor, family member, friend—really anyone.
+Your answer should demonstrate your values and align with the values of the scholarship.

 Example: I admire Amelia Earhart because she was a women’s rights activist and broke social barriers by being the first woman to fly across the Atlantic Ocean.
 She was able to pursue what she wanted despite harsh criticism, which helps me feel more empowered to follow my own dreams.